adjust/dev-docs/docs/flutter/recording/device-info.md

 ## Google Play Services Advertising ID

-The [{abbr}`GPS ADID (Google Play Services Advertising ID)`](https://support.google.com/googleplay/android-developer/answer/6048248?hl=en) is a device-specific identifier for Android devices.
+The [GPS ADID (Google Play Services Advertising ID)](https://support.google.com/googleplay/android-developer/answer/6048248?hl=en) is a device-specific identifier for Android devices.

 Users can opt out of sharing their GPS ADID by toggling the "Opt out of Ads Personalization" setting on their device.
 When a user enables this setting, the Adjust SDK returns a string of zeros when trying to read the GPS ADID.